net-haus/aitoolrunner/README.md

 * get_weather.dib: Basic example to do tool calling with Llama 3.1.
 * create_ticket.dib: Simple AI Ticket Agent for Llama 3.1 used to create a ticket and send it to a ticket system.
 * test_create_ticket.dib: Test data and automatic tests for AI Ticket Agent.
+* image_to_text.db: Example of image recognition with the local multimodal model LLAVA 1.6.

 The notebook tools.dib contains some helper methods and a basic agent class.
 It is imported in the notebooks to avoid boilerplate code in the examples.